angybellesalanon/soc-home-lab/README.md

 - Target Machine: Windows 10
 - SIEM Server: Ubuntu + Wazuh

-Activities Performed
+**Activities Performed**
-Network scanning using Nmap
+- Network scanning using Nmap to identify active hosts and exposed services
-Identification of exposed services
+- Enumeration of open ports and services
-Simulation of attacks:
+- Simulation of cyber attacks:
-Brute force attack
+       - Brute force attack
-Log collection and correlation using Wazuh SIEM Detection of malicious activity
+- Log collection and correlation using Wazuh SIEM
+- Detection of suspicious and malicious activities
-Generation of security alerts
+- Generation and monitoring of security alerts
-Log analysis and incident investigation
+- Log analysis and incident investigation
-Basic incident response actions
+- Implementation of basic incident response actions

 SOC Capabilities Demonstrated
 Intrusion detection